Tashish97/Ashish-Portfolio/README.md

 **In this page you will find:**
 1. **3** **Live projects deployed on Heroku** Platform that shows core of my experience with links to them.
-2. Other Projects to show my knowledge regarding few Machine Learning Algorithms on Github.
+2. Other Projects to show my knowledge on few but not limited, Machine Learning Algorithms on Github.
 3. The approach I follow as a Data Scientist.
-4. Click on the **title of Projects** to go to their respective GitHub Repositories.
+4. Click on the **Title of Projects** to go to their respective GitHub Repositories.

 # Live Projects (Active on Heroku)
 # [Project 1: Interactive Dashboard](https://github.com/Tashish97/Model3)